Jump to Section

 But when exactly is search engine optimization important for your landing pages and how do you implement it?

-We’ll go over everything you need to know about landing page SEO and how it can impact your traffic.
+We’ll go over everything you need to know about and how it can impact your traffic.
 We’ll also cover 13 tactics you can use to rank your pages and start enjoying the many benefits that organic traffic has to offer.

 Let’s get started.